pixsil/vueform/README.md

     ];
 ```

-It is also postible to use the get() function to the form to always laod a form before sending.
+It is also possible to use the 'get()' function to the form to load a form with data.

 ### Global message